-As part of the Legatum Institute's Salon Series, author and editor of 'Humanities' magazine, David Skinner, will discuss his book 'The Story of Ain’t', which looks at the spread of American English in cultural history.
+As part of the Legatum Institute's Salon Series, author and editor of 'Humanities' magazine, David Skinner, discussed his book 'The Story of Ain’t', which looks at the spread of American English in cultural history.

 These tensions came to a head in 1961 when the publishers Merriam-Webster, in their press release in advance of the publication of Webster's Third Unabridged Dictionary, defined 'ain't' as a contraction which was used orally in most parts of the US by cultivated speakers.
 Many Americans gasped.
 How could ain't be 'cultivated'?

-The ensuing controversy is the subject of David Skinner's book The Story of Ain't.
-In his talk he will discuss the way in which the debate about correct language continues to shape American culture.
+The ensuing controversy is the subject of David Skinner's book The Story of Ain't:

-The discussion will be chaired by author and historian, Hywel Williams, and moderated by the Legatum Institute's President and CEO, Jeffrey Gedmin.
+The discussion was chaired by author and historian, Hywel Williams, and moderated by the Legatum Institute's President and CEO, Jeffrey Gedmin.

 In its Salon Series the Legatum Institute hosts scholars, writers, artists and public figures to discuss issues that are fundamental to the success of free, prosperous, and enterprising societies.
 Ranging widely across the arts, sciences and humanities, the conversations promote a discourse between cultural, philosophical, economic and political modes of enquiry.